openmsi/openmsipython/openmsipython/osn/README.md

    3) endpoint_url ($ENDPOINT_URL)
    4) region ($REGION)

-The above items from 1-4, need to be set as environment variables on your machine.
+The above items from 1-4, need to be set as environment variables on your machine, or otherwise specified in the configuration file you use.

 ii.
 Command Line:
    5) bucket_name